RathodHarshvardhansinh/fitzone-gym-management-website/README.md

 ## Project Overview

-FitZone is a modern and fully responsive Gym Management & Fitness Website developed as the Final Project for the Virelixa Full Stack Web Development Internship.
+FitZone is a modern and fully responsive Gym Management & Fitness Website.

 The website is designed to provide users with information about fitness services, membership plans, trainers, and health tools through an attractive and user-friendly interface.